 Physics and Engineering Club

-To provide Pre-Dental students with information on dentistry and aid in their preparation for dental school, applications, testing, educations, while and maintaining a Christian
+The purpose is to provide Pre-Dental students with information on Dentistry and to

+aid in their preparation for dental school, applications, testing, education, and

-Help students interested in pursuing a medical career.
+a medical career.
 Along with mentoring students, the organization will provide extracurricular

 social, mental, and spiritual opportunities and activities to aid the members during

 PRSSA (Public Relations)